benkeen/d3pie/README.md

 If you fancy hacking on the d3pie code, awesome!
 Visit the [./d3pie-source](d3pie-source) folder.
 That contains some more info about how the code is organized and how the file is generated.

+### Contributions

+Pull requests are always welcome!
+Please know that all contributors should understand that they'll be contributing under the license of the script (MIT).

 ### The website

 I wrote the website along with the script itself, and with the generator in particular in mind.
 The generator is my